Corporate landlords are gobbling up U.S. suburbs. These homeowners are fighting back.

 in communities of color

-Investor homes follow racial lines in Mecklenburg Country, N.C., which includes Charlotte.
-A greater share of single family homes are owned by investors in majority-minority areas than majority-White areas.
+Investor homes follow racial lines in Mecklenburg County, N.C., which includes Charlotte.
+A greater share of single-family homes are owned by investors in majority-minority areas than majority-White areas.

 Share of single-family homes owned by investors